ubiquiti-community/unifi-ml2-driver/CONTRIBUTING.rst

 Contributing to Networking-generic-switch
 #########################################

-If you would like to contribute to the development of GenericSwitch project, you must follow the general OpenStack community procedures documented at:
+If you would like to contribute to the development of Unifi project, you must follow the general OpenStack community procedures documented at:

    https://docs.openstack.org/infra/manual/developers.html#development-workflow